Ready Room Operational Manual

 Generating Reports

-Any inspection team member can generate a CSV report of inspection activity by clicking on the CSV icon in the top right-hand corner of the inspection board.
+Any inspection team member can generate a CSV report of the current inspection status by clicking on the CSV icon in the top right-hand corner of the inspection board.
 This generates a CSV file that downloads according to the method specified in browser settings.
-The report, easily imported into Excel, includes the system-generated identifier, custom identifier, request status, request title and description, date and time requested and released, inspector, assignee, and debrief notes.
+The report, easily opened using Excel, includes the system-generated identifier, custom identifier, request status, request title and description, date and time requested and released, inspector, assignee, and debrief notes.

 Table View

-Any inspection team member can render a tabular view of the inspection board at any time by clicking on the icon with the three horizontal lines in the top right-hand corner of the inspection board.
+Any inspection team member can render a tabular view of the inspection board at any time by clicking on the "Table View" button to the left of the inspection tabs.
 This generates a view of all current requests as a table.
-Requests can be opened and modified in this view, but you cannot use drag & drop to promote or demote them.
-Instead you can use the promote/demote buttons available on every card.
+Requests can be opened and modified in this view, but drag & drop cannot be used to promote or demote them.
+Instead you can use the promote/demote buttons available on every request.

 Inspector View

-Any inspection team member can access the Inspector View at any time by clicking on the three horizontal lines at the top of the Inspector View column.
+Any inspection team member can access the Inspector View at any time by clicking on the "spy" button in the top right corner of the screen.
 This allows the user to see exactly what the inspector sees.

 Filters

-Any inspection team user can filter out requests on the inspection board by selecting a filter type in the filter drop-down menu found in the inspection bar at the top of the board, then entering criteria for the filter.
-Requests can be filtered by ID, Custom Identifier, Assignee, Title/Description, Inspector, or Label.
-Alternatively, All can be selected, and the system will return any request that has the criterion in any of those fields.
-The filter persists until the criteria are removed.
+Any inspection team user can filter out requests on the inspection board by clicking the "Open Filters" tab found in the inspection bar at the top of the board, then entering criteria for one or more filters (ANDed together).
+Requests can be filtered by ID, Custom Identifier, Assignee, Reviewer, Inspector, Request/Description, Label, or Completed status.
+Filters are additive and persist until the criteria are removed.
 Filters apply across all tabs simultaneously.

 Similar filters appear in the Inspector View, but Assignee and Label are not present as these are not fields that are visible to the inspector.